vittoriofortino84/EDTOX/README.md

 # 6. Prediction of all compounds toxicity class probility and developing EDC score

 ## 6_1_prediction_all_compounds_class_probilities.R
-Prediction of class probilities for compounds in CTD
+- GLM coefs for each network will be used to predict class probability of all compounds in CTD using their NES scores across different pathways.

 ## 6_2_ROC_TOXCAST_vs_class_probabilities.R
+- ROC analysis will be used between the class probabilty of each network and the binary in vitro experimental hitcall ToxCast assay for each network.
-Selection of networks based on ROC curve analysis of the class probabilities from different networks with TOXCAST hitc matrix.
+- Selection of most informative networks based on the results of ROC curve analysis.

 ## 6_3_Developing_Harmonic_and_average_EDC_scores.R
+- Average EDC score is defined as the average of class probabilty across selected networks for each compound.
-Defining EDC scores as the harmonic sum of class probilites for most informative layers
+- Harmonic EDC score is Defining defined as the harmonic sum class probabilty across selected networks for each compound.

 ## 6_4_ROC_analysis_EDC_scores_vs_TOXCAST_endpoints.R
 ROC analysis between final EDC scores and ToxCast Data and heatmap analysis